The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Conclusion

 \section{Conclusion}

 The infinitesimal phase response curve provides a linear approximation to the geometry of the asymptotic phase function in the vicinity of a stable limit cycle.
 The classical method for obtaining iPRCs from the adjoint \cite{ErmentroutKopell:1991:JMathBio} breaks down with nonsmooth dynamics because the Jacobian may not be well defined at the domain boundaries.
-In this paper we have introduced a general theory for the iPRCs for limit cycles arising in piecewise smooth systems, provided the limit cycle intersects the domain boundaries transversely and the boundaries are smooth at the points of intersection.
+In this paper we have introduced a general theory for the iPRCs for limit cycles arising in piecewise smooth systems, provided the limit cycle intersects the domain boundaries transversely, the boundaries are smooth at the points of intersection, \yp{and that classic properties of the phase function exist at least within a boundary of the limit cycle (Assumptions \ref{a:limit_cycle}--\ref{a:direct_deriv})}.
 In the case of piecewise smooth systems which are also continuous across the domain boundaries, we obtain continuous iPRCs.
-Discontinuities in the iPRCs may arise when the vector field is discontinuous across domain boundaries, and our analysis provides the explicit form of the discontinuity, \revonealso{in the form of a linear matching condition related to the classical saltation matrix construction.} Our results are consistent with, and extend, existing findings, such as \cite{Coombes:2008:SIADS}.
+Discontinuities in the iPRCs may arise when the vector field is discontinuous across domain boundaries, and our analysis provides the explicit form of the discontinuity, \revonealso{in the form of a linear matching condition related to the classical saltation matrix construction.} Our results are consistent with, and extend, existing findings \yp{of iPRC calculations}, such as \cite{Coombes:2008:SIADS}.
 Because piecewise smooth and piecewise linear systems arise in a wide variety of fields, from biology to engineering, our analysis has the potential for broad application.